snapetech/slskdn/packaging/aur/README.md

-# slskdn AUR Packages
+# slskdN AUR Packages

 This directory contains PKGBUILD files for the Arch User Repository (AUR).

 ## Drop-in Replacement

-**slskdn is a drop-in replacement for slskd.** Both packages use identical paths:
+**slskdN is a drop-in replacement for slskd.** Both packages use identical paths:

 | Resource | Path |
 |----------|------|